-Percentage of Time Inside General Education Classroom: Ages 6-21
+Percentage of Time Inside General Education Classroom: Ages 6-21 (and for age 5 and in Kindergarten beginning with the 2020-2021 school year)

-It is required that this field be filled in for students ages 6 through 21 reported with the Educational Environment Codes of 01, 02 and 03.
+It is required that this field be filled in for students ages 6 through 21 (and for age 5 and in Kindergarten beginning with the 2020-2021 school year) reported with the Educational Environment Codes of 01, 02 and 03.
 If this field is not completed, you will receive a fatal error.
 A general education classroom is one that is composed of students, at least 70 percent of whom are without identified special education eligibility that utilizes the general curriculum; that is taught by an instructor certified for general education; and that is not designated as a general remedial classroom (23 Ill.
 Adm.
 Code 226.730).